proflare/proflare.github.io/_teaching/2021-Fall-teaching.md

 location: " Atlanta Georgia"
 ---

-I served as a teaching assistant in this course.The syllabus can be found [here](_teaching/Feedback-Control-Systems).
+I served as a teaching assistant in this course.

 Responsibilities
 ======